RedTurtle/collective.navigationtoggle/README.txt

 a subtree.
 When a subsection is open, the class "*cnavOpen*" is added to the same element.

+The generated substructure is a copy of the main strucutre given by Plone, but a "*cnavGenerated*" class is added to it.

 You can (but this product doesn't) rely on those classes to give additional styles effects in your Plone theme.

-This products *may* also works on non-standard navigation HTML structure (as the generations on subelement is done cloning existings node from the same navigation portlet) but some assumptions are done.

 Not standard navigation (...or portlet... or whatever you want)
 ---------------------------------------------------------------

+This products *may* also works on non-standard navigation HTML structure (as the generations on subelement is done cloning existings node from the same navigation portlet) but some assumptions are done.

 As the code works almost client side, you can also use it in portlets that are not standard navigation.
-Theoretically you can use it with something that is not even a portlet.
+Theoretically you can use it with something that is not even a portlet!

 Whay you need is to change those configuration parameter:

  ``toggleContainerClass``
      The class that the navigation structure must provide.
 Only used if you check for link URL path.
+     You can also null this.

      Default is *portletNavigationTree*.